dfreilich/summaries/CleanCode.md

 A slow test is a test that won't get run.
 When things get tight, it's the slow tests that will be dropped from the suite.
 So *do what you must* to keep your tests fast.

 ## Best Quotes
+### Chapter 1: Clean Code
+> Writing clean code is a lot like painting a picture.
+Most of us know when a picture is painted well or badly.
+But being able to recognize good art from bad does not mean that we know how to piant.
+So too, being able to recognize clean code from dirty code does not mean that we know how to write clean code! (p.
+6)

+> A programmer who writes clean code is an artist who can take a blank screen through a series of transformations until it is an elegantly coded system. (p.
+7)

+### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)

 > Turning off failing tests and telling yourself you'll get them to pass later is as bad as pretending your credit cards are free money.
 (Chapter 17, p.
 289)